Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Preliminaries

 \begin{remark} In the symmetric group case $A_n$, the graph $\G^{\odd}(\wo)$ is the underlying graph of the Hasse diagram of the higher Bruhat order $B(n+1,2)$, see \cite{manin_arrangements_1989,ziegler_higher_1993,felsner_theorem_2000}.
 It is also studied using rhombic tilings \cite{elnitsky_rhombic_1997}, and is used to study intersections of Schubert cells \cite{shapiro_connected_1997}.
 In other finite types, the relation between $\G^{\odd}(\wo)$ and potential higher Bruhat orders remains unclear. \end{remark}

 {\bf Convention in Figures.} To lighten figures, we write reduced words such as $s_1s_2s_1s_3s_2s_1$ using the indices of the letters in $S$ to get $121321$.
-We denote classes of reduced words with more than one element as $12\{13\}21:=\{121321,123121\}$.
+To take less space, we denote commutation classes of reduced words with more than one element as $12\{13\}21:=\{121321,123121\}$.
+A class denotes by $\{232123\}$ therefore has only one word in it.
 We encode the length of braid moves with continuous edges for even lengths, dashed edges for odd lengths, and doubled edges for length $4$ or $5$.

 \begin{example}[Dihedral Group $I_2(m)$] Let $W=I_2(m)$, with $m\geq 2$.
 The graph $\G(\wo)$ has two vertices and one edge between them, see Figure~\ref{fig:I2_Gwo}.

 \end{example}

 \begin{example}[Symmetric group $\Sym_{4}=A_3$] Let $W=A_3$ and $S=\{s_1,s_2,s_3\}$, such that $(s_1s_2)^3=(s_1s_3)^2=(s_2s_3)^3=e$, see Figure~\ref{fig:A3_Gwo}.